guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

   - Compare new data with model,
   - Plot measures.

  First, we build a mean concave hull of specified data.
-If new data is out of it (with some margin), we can say that new data correspond to unhealthy patient, else we study the variabilty of motion with B-Splines and compare it with a threshold.
+If new data is out of it (with some margin), we can say that the new piece of data corresponds to an unhealthy patient, else we study the variabilty of the motion with B-Splines and compare it with a threshold.

- To use it, you need files **splines.py** and **hull.py**.
+ In order to use it, you need the files **splines.py** and **hull.py**.

  #### Splines